Survey Design

 • Every rating scale maps cleanly to a single attribute.

-• You ran a colleague through it — they didn't pause or ask "which part?" on any question.
+• You ran a colleague through it, and they didn't pause or ask "which part?" on any question.

 If you can check all five boxes, your data will tell you something you can actually act on.